SiddyHub/Dapr/README.md

 ## Running the app locally

-   Once VS Code with [Dapr Extension](https://docs.dapr.io/developing-applications/ides/vscode/vscode-dapr-extension/) has been installed, we can leverage to scaffold the configuration for us, instead of manually configuring **launch.json**.
+   Once VS Code with [Dapr Extension](https://docs.dapr.io/developing-applications/ides/vscode/vscode-dapr-extension/) has been installed, we can leverage it to scaffold the configuration for us, instead of manually configuring **launch.json**.

    A **tasks.json** file also gets prepared by the Dapr extension task.